GULibrarySandbox/content-embedding-examples/docs/3-rise.md

 {: .fs-6 .fw-300 }
 <!-- You can style the preceding line using .fs for font size and .fw for font weight -->

-Nerdy tip: The product and company called 'Articulate' is [pronounced with a long 'a' at the end](https://community.articulate.com/discussions/articulate-storyline/articulate-pronunciation), like 'late'!
+'Articulate' is [pronounced with a long 'a' at the end](https://community.articulate.com/discussions/articulate-storyline/articulate-pronunciation), like 'late'!
 {:. .note }

 Although it's less work to simply leave your Rise course on the Articulate website, there are significant downsides to that approach: